aaronjmars/tweazy/SETUP_GUIDE.md

-# Setup Guide: x402 Context7 MCP with Sepolia USDC
+# Setup Guide: x402 Payment Implementation with Sepolia USDC

-This guide will help you set up and test the x402 implementation with Context7 MCP using Sepolia testnet and USDC payments.
+This guide will help you set up and test the x402 implementation using Sepolia testnet and USDC payments.

 ## Prerequisites